I run an accelerator. Here are 4 things startups can learn from rejection

 Are you targeting a large specific addressable market—$2 billion in annual revenue or more?
 Is that market saturated?
 Are barriers to entry high?
 Do your business model and your margins scale?
 Can you defend your position against competitors?
 Are you planning to sell your company or go public down the line?

-Venture capitalists have very specific growth and exit targets for the companies they invest in, and certain conditions—like the ones above—must be met for them to be interested.
+Venture capitalists have very specific growth and exit targets for the companies they invest in, and certain conditions—such as the ones above—must be met for them to be interested.
 VC is not the right type of capital for every type of business.
 So if this is where your rejection falls, take heart: It isn’t actually a bad thing.
 Your business might be better suited for traditional business loans, partner investments, or grants.
 Better yet, you might go after the single most valuable type of early startup capital: real revenue from real customers.
 Trust me.
 It rocks.

 If you have conviction about your fit for venture capital and you’re still facing rejection from VCs, you may need to reconsider your market and your business model entirely.
-It’s also an area where fine tuning your pitch (see #3 below) can help substantially.
+It’s also an area where fine-tuning your pitch (see #3 below) can help substantially.

 3. Your ability to persuade.